DanielKrawisz/Entropy/Pow.co FAQ.md

 ## How do I know how much ⛏ to buy?

-TL;DR- If you are a specialist on the topic of a specific piece of content, you may find it imperative to help in the ⛏of content; either by buying more ⛏or by promoting the content amongst your peers.

-As discussed above, honest signallers must understand themselves in relation to everything else.
-The meme cannot do this on its own so you must help it approach its correct rank.
-Other people will help, so you don’t necessarily need to move it all the way there.
-However, if it concerns something that you know especially better than everyone else you may need to help a lot.
-It’s ultimately about understanding your own knowledge in relation to everyone else’s.
+It it about understanding the value of your own knowledge in relation to everyone else’s.

 ## It sounds easy to break this system.
 There is nothing stopping a person from boosting fake news.

-TL;DR- We welcome you to try.
+We welcome you to try.
 Incentives are naturally aligned so that such actions are suicidal.
 Eventually, the market will learn that it will be more profitable to simply be honest.

-See above.
-We invite you to try boosting irrelevant information and see where it gets you.

-Honest actors benefit from boosting good information because they improve the world around them.
-Thus, they do not lose as much as someone who is boosting fake news and you will never gain as much from subverting the system as they will from upholding it.
-The difficulty can go as high as it needs to and dishonest actors will be priced out faster than honest actors.

-There _is_ something stopping you from boosting fake news, and that is the opportunity cost of boosting something good and gaining the benefit.
-Manipulative ideas that serve parasites are incapable of winning at PoW.co.
-If you try being a troll, all that will happen is that you will either run out of money or get bored and turn good.

 ## Can't some billionaire manipulate the system by boosting any propaganda he wants to the top?

-TL;DR- The billionaire can try if he/she wants to waste a lot of resources up until the time the market catches up to his/her deception.

-Yes and no. As can be seen from the previous answer, Boost does not mean that the top idea is automatically better than the next highest idea.
-Rather, it is a cut-off that is used to limit the number of ideas that users engage with, however many they can handle.
-In order to control the conversation, a manipulator would have to control the top several upvoted memes, however many the audience he wants to manipulate would typically read.

-Thus, controlling the system for your own benefit costs a lot more than benefiting everyone with it.
-A billionaire might attempt this, but it would be a lot worse than trying the same thing with the mainstream media, which is entirely based on cheap talk.

-Furthermore, he would not be able to prevent those who didn't fall for his lies from communicating with one another, as happens with moderation on other platforms.
-Those who weren't fooled would just scroll down further in order to get to the good content.
-Eventually, his waste of resources would get the better of him and those who were better at conserving energy would again be able to boost their content to the top position.
+That is not a good idea because he can't prevent other content from being upvoted.
+Manipulation depends on keeping the audience away from alternative ideas.

 ## So on PoW.co, you would expect people to be talking about how to continue to transform energy no matter what happens?